 In this article, I will share with you some of my favorite board game organization tips.

 Storing board games can be a bit tricky.
 When organizing board games, most people keep them in their boxes and stack them on a gaming shelf (either horizontally or vertically).
-Other ways for board game organization includes storing them in storage containers, drawers, or taking out the contents and storing them in baggies.
+Other ways for board game organization includes storing them in storage containers, drawers, or taking out the contents (such as game pieces and meeples) and storing them in baggies.
 I have found that the best way to store board games include stacking them tetris style on multiple shelves, mostly vertically, but some horizontally.
 This provides optimal space saving, while also looking awesome.

 When it comes to knowing how to organize board games, there are a few things I like to keep in mind:

 - Are all my board games together?
 Wait, weren’t there some in the basement closet?

 - Which board games I want to be easily accessible.
 Ticket to Ride MUST be front and center.

 - The size of each board game (big or small boxes).
 So many boxes!